 Another day begins, then it ends a few hours later.
 That’s how it feels.

-We are entering another month of this crisis.
+We are entering another year of this crisis.
 How many more?
-And then… a year?
-Could it be two years of this lockdown we call our lives?
+How long will this lockdown be our lives?
 If this holding pattern had a sound it would be like an album’s end, the needle left in the black groove, an eerie rhythmic turning.